 6. Shia LaBeouf

-His emotional battles were long hidden, however became apparent when he was arrested for public drunkenness and disorderly conduct in Georgia.
+Childhood trauma in adults is quite common and his emotional battles were long hidden, until they became apparent when he was arrested for public drunkenness and disorderly conduct in Georgia.

 7. Barbra Streisand